aquasecurity/trivy/docs/docs/advanced/modules.md

     Trivy modules available in public are not audited for security.
     You should install and run third-party modules at your own risk even though WebAssembly is sandboxed.

+Under the hood Trivy leverages [wazero][wazero] to run WebAssembly modules without any dependencies.

 ## Installing a Module
 A module can be installed using the `trivy module install` command.